Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ^^^^^^^^^^^^^^^^^^^

 An address of a contract instance.
-It consists of an index and a subindex both unsigned 64 bit integers.
+It consists of an index and a subindex both unsigned 64-bit integers.

 It is serialized as: First 8 bytes for the index (``index``) followed by 8 bytes for the subindex (``subindex``) both little endian::